onap/doc/docs/guides/onap-developer/settingup/onap_heat.rst

 - Login to Horizon URL with your personal credentials
 - Click "Stacks" from the "Orchestration" menu
 - Click "Launch Stack"
-- Paste or manually upload the HEAT template file (onap_openstack.yaml) in the "Template Source" form
+- Paste or manually upload the Heat template file (onap_openstack.yaml) in the "Template Source" form
-- Paste or manually upload the HEAT environment file (onap_openstack.env) in the "Environment Source" form
+- Paste or manually upload the Heat environment file (onap_openstack.env) in the "Environment Source" form
 - Click "Next" - Specify a name in the "Stack Name" form
 - Provide the password in the "Password" form